Before summer arrives, take some time to bring your home up to speed with these top spring maintenance tasks for May.

 A surprising amount of dust and dirt can accumulate on your refrigerator coils, especially if you have pets.
 That accumulation prevents the unit from working at top capacity, so your energy consumption increases and you run the risk of early appliance failure.

 Cleaning the coils is usually a simple job, requiring just a vacuum cleaner, a flashlight, and a specialty brush available at stores like Home Depot.
-This video shows you how to do the job.
+This video shows you how to do the job as one of your maintenance tasks for May.

 Now is also a good time to clean your range exhaust hood and filter.
 It not only leaves your kitchen smelling better, it can reduce the risk of a fire.
 Like refrigerator coils, it’s an easy DIY job.
 Find out how to maintain the hood and filter here.